 Read first: Introduction to Data Flow Programming.

 Integer number, image or two-dimensional straight line are examples of what is called a type of data.
 Types define the structure and the meaning of information that is being processed.
-In Adaptive Vision Studio types also play an important role in guiding program construction – the environment assures that only inputs and outputs of compatible types can be connected.
+In Aurora Vision Studio types also play an important role in guiding program construction – the environment assures that only inputs and outputs of compatible types can be connected.

 - Integer – Integer number in the range of approx. ±2 billions (32 bits).

 - Real – Floating-point approximation of real numbers (32 bits)

 - Bool – Logical value – False or True.

 - String – Sequence of characters (text) encoded as UTF-16 unicode.

 Complex types of data used in Aurora Vision Studio are built with one of the following constructs:

 Composite data consisting of a fixed number of named fields.
 For example, the Point2D type is a structure composed of two real-valued fields: X and Y.

 More information about using structures can be found: here.